juswaldy/annotheta/README.md

 ## V2

-Version 2 will include a REST API that talks to the "feature store" (pandas + a single csv file), and to the ML backend.
+Version 2 will include a basic frontend, a REST API that talks to the "feature store" (pandas + a single csv file) and the ML backend.
 Each input file is given a GUID as the id.
 Frontend will accept a zip file also, which will be given a GUID, plus a sequence number for each image in the zip.
 Thumbnails will be generated for easy job selection.

 ```mermaid
 graph LR